The Ultimate Vegan Travel Guide

 Vegan Hotels in Indonesia

-The Villas Empower Retreat, V, North Bali
+The Villas Empower Retreat, V, Bali, Indonesia

 - Hosted by Mikaela Di Blasio, an Australian fitness guru and positivity influencer.
 She brings her guests to an empowering vegan retreat—filled with sunrise workouts on the beach, swimming activities in beautiful waterfalls, and environmental awareness workshops